3DGS-Reading-Group/3DGS-Reading-Group.github.io/index.md

 <img src='img/download3.png' style='height: 30vh; object-fit: cover;'>
 *<font size="2" >Neural inverse rendering according to Stable Diffusion v1-5</font>*

-Welcome to the **Neural Fields Reading Group**.
-We are an online community that meets weekly to discuss the latest developments in Neural Fields and their applications in the virtual and physical world.
-Here's a curated list of papers that we use as reference material: [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics).
+Welcome to the **3D Deep Learning Reading Group**.
+We are an online community that meets weekly to discuss the latest developments in 3D Deep Learning and their applications in the virtual and physical world.
+We are particularly interested in **Neural Fields, Implicit Representations, 3D Reconstruction and Generation, 3D in Robotics**, among other topics.
+Please check these curated lists of papers that we use as reference material: [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) and [Awesome Implicit Neural Representations](https://github.com/vsitzmann/awesome-implicit-representations).
 Join us to stay current on this exciting field!

-Feel free to view and contribute on [Github](https://github.com/Neural-Fields-Reading-Group/neural-fields-reading-group.github.io).
+Feel free to view and contribute on [Github](https://github.com/3D-DeepLearning-RG/3D-DeepLearning-RG.github.io).

 Additional information will be provided soon.